City Baking Guide

 Sangre de Cristo altitude, steadier bake structure.

-Use Santa Fe's 7,199 ft preset to control rapid rise, hydration, and proof timing.
+Use Santa Fe's 7,199 ft preset when regular high-altitude tweaks stop being enough and your bakes need tighter rise, hydration, and proof control.

 Elevation7,199 ft